 Rather than designing a single, large expansion, Holl conceived five interconnected buildings, clad in translucent glass, creating a 850-foot-long sequence of boxes whose overall profile follows that of the terrain they sit onto; a sinuous path, which borders the museum’s sculpture park on its eastern edge, connects one building to the next.

 Holl called such boxes lenses because the convex shape of their glass-clad southern facades was conceived to reflect and focus sunlight on the northern facade of the nearest box, thus maximizing and somewhat “amplifying” natural lighting in the exhibition galleries.

-On five levels, the other four pavilions accommodate the museum’s galleries dedicated to modern and contemporary art, to photography and African art, and to special exhibitions.
+On five levels, the other four pavilions accommodate the museum’s galleries dedicated to modern and contemporary art, photography and African art, and special exhibitions.
 Furthermore, a small sculpture court with works by Isamu Noguchi is located between the two southern boxes.

 Holl also designed a new entry plaza which features a square water mirror – which reflects the old building’s northern and the new expansion’s western facades – as well a monumental sculpture from the series Shuttlecocks by Claes Oldenburg & Coosje van Bruggen (three others are installed in the museum’s park) which has become a sort of unofficial symbol of the Nelson-Atkins.

-Holl’s building features various sustainable building techniques, such as green roofing, double glass skin ventilated facades, rainwater collecting and recycling systems, and an adaptable day-lighting system equipped with computer-controlled sunscreens.
+Holl’s building features various sustainable building techniques, such as green roofing, double glass skin ventilated facades, rainwater collecting, and recycling systems, and an adaptable day-lighting system equipped with computer-controlled sunscreens.

 The historical building (right) and the entrance pavilion of the Steven Holl expansion (left); photo: FHKE